miyako/4d-presentation-summit-2023/Go Places with SystemWorkers!/README.md

 > write me code in go that converts csv to json</span>

-you might get something like
+you may get something like

 > Sure, here's an example code in Go that reads a CSV file and converts its contents into a JSON array: